-This program is offered to students in the performing areas of orchestral conducting, piano, strings (violin and cello only) and voice.
+This non-degree program is offered to students in the performing areas of orchestral conducting; piano; orchestral instruments (strings, woodwinds, brass, harp, percussion); and voice.
 Interested students should contact the Office of Graduate Admissions for the particulars in relation to the application process.

 Applicants to this program must have a Bachelor of Music degree with a major in performance or a Performers Certificate that represents a minimum of a three-year performance-intensive program.
 For the Graduate Artist Diploma in orchestral conducting, a master's degree or its equivalent is preferred.
 Required credentials for admission to the music school include an application, application fee, official transcripts of all postsecondary studies, two letters of recommendation, a repertoire list and evidence of a performing career in progress (such as programs and/or critical reviews).

 Students whose first language is not English must submit TOEFL results of 80 or higher (iBT test), (for paper-based test: 550 or higher; for computer-based test: 213 or higher), to be considered for admission.
 For the iBT test, at least 20 out of 30 in each of the subcategories is required.

 Final admission to the program is granted following successful completion of a 60- minute artist diploma admission audition, which must be presented before coursework begins and should include selections demonstrating the student's ability to perform in various styles.
 The singer's audition program must also demonstrate proficiency in French, German and Italian.